harmin-parra/pytest-report-extras/docs/user_guide.rst

 * ``all``:    Include all gathered screenshots in the report.

 * ``last``:   Include only the last screenshot of each test in the report.
-Works only if the API was been called previously during the test execution in order to store the reference of the WebDriver (Selenium) or Page (Playwright) object.
+Works only if the API has been previously called during the test execution in order to store the reference of the WebDriver (Selenium) or Page (Playwright) object.

 Default value: ``all``